The Methodology of

-All practices used in Hridaya Yoga serve the same aspiration: the Revelation of our True Nature, the Revelation of the Spiritual Heart and the realization of the ultimate freedom, [glossary]moksha[glossary].
+All practices used in Hridaya Yoga serve the same aspiration: the Revelation of our True Nature, the Spiritual Heart, and the realization of the ultimate freedom, moksha.

-Thus, Hridaya Yoga intends to enable every student to make progress without continuously needing a teacher’s assistance.
+Hridaya Yoga intends to enable every student to make progress without continuously needing a teacher’s assistance.
 We encourage the dialogue with the teacher, but not the dependence on the teacher.
-Hridaya Yoga includes the guidelines necessary for a progressive spiritual workout in which the mind and the Heart as “knowledge organs” are gradually developed.
+Hridaya Yoga includes the guidelines necessary for a progressive spiritual workout in which the mind and the Heart as “organs of knowledge” are gradually developed.

-The spiritual texts underlying the theoretical and practical aspects of the Yoga of the Spiritual Heart are: Yoga Sutra of Patanjali, Spanda Karika, Vijnana Bhairava Tantra, Yoga Upanishads, etc. and the dialogues and statements of important spiritual masters including Shankara, Ramana Maharshi, Nisargadatta Maharaj, Jean Klein, Swami Sivananda, Rumi, Meister Eckhart, etc.
+The spiritual texts underlying the theoretical and practical aspects of Hridaya Yoga are: Patanjali’s Yoga Sutras, Spanda Karika, Vijnana Bhairava Tantra, Yoga Upanishads, etc. and the dialogues and statements of important spiritual masters including Shankaracharya, Ramana Maharshi, Nisargadatta Maharaj, Jean Klein, Swami Sivananda, Lilian Silburn, Lalleshwari, Rumi, Meister Eckhart, etc.

 The Methodology of Hridaya Yoga

 The tools used in and the methodology of Hridaya Yoga serve the purpose of creating the premises necessary for the revelation of our divine nature.
-The Path of the Spiritual Heart mainly uses meditations for the revelation of the Spiritual Heart and Hridaya Hatha Yoga.
+This path mainly uses Hridaya Meditation and Hatha Yoga.

 Based on these tools, the practice takes place in an appropriate environment including:

-- Weekend workshops on various themes related with the Revelation of the Spiritual Heart
+- Workshops on various themes related to the revelation of the Spiritual Heart

 Besides the formal practice, as previously explained, what we consider to be even more important is the development of a spiritual community where everyone is welcome to express their aspirations, creativity and spontaneity.